da6ko/Fast-Food-Guide/README.md

 # Fast Food Ratings Map

 This project provides a web map to display fast-food ratings based on user feedback.
 It includes a front-end component (HTML, JavaScript with Mapbox) and a back-end component (Node.js with Express, MongoDB for storage).
-The reviews can be created using the [fast food rating app](https://github.com/da6ko/Fast-Food-Guide-Client).
+The reviews can be created using the [feedback form app](https://github.com/da6ko/Fast-Food-Guide-Client).

 ## Getting Started